-Once you've answered these questions, you'll have a better idea about what kind of printer you're looking for.
-And this article will help you find the best Mac printer for your needs, as we pick the finest models available today.
+Once you've answered these questions, you'll know what kind of features you'll be looking for.
+And this article will help you find the best Mac printer for your needs, as it brings together the top models in one place, and gives you the facts and figures you need to choose between them.

-All of these Mac printers, of course, support printing from your Apple iMac, MacBook, or Mac Mini.
-And many of them support wireless printing from your iPhone and iPad too, via Apple's free AirPrint app.
+Each of these Mac printers support printing from your Apple iMac, MacBook, or Mac Mini.
+And many of them support wireless printing from your iPhone and iPad , via Apple's free AirPrint app.
+Alternatively, you can operate them using non-Apple kit, such as PCs and Android phones, too.

 Want a Mac printer for printing images on glossy photo paper, but which also does a good job on documents?
 Then the Canon PIXMA TS8320 is our top pick (sold as the Canon PIXMA TS8350 in Europe).